Conecta Fiction Unveils Co-Production Project Line-Up

 Adding to France’s notable sci-fi fiction scene – think Thomas Cailley’s Series Mania winner “Ad Vitam,” “Missions,” prized at the 2017 MipDrama Screenings, or Lagardère Studios’ “Trepalium” and “Transfer” – the late ‘60s “Ummo” tracks a French scientist and Spanish female journalist plumbing mysterious disappearances and murders in Madrid.
 These may – or may not – be connected with the alleged arrival of an alien race, the Ummos.
 Nicolas Deprost’s Paris-based Wild Horses produces.

-A potential highlight, bringing something new to the table, “Once a Year,” from a woman screenwriter, Delphine Labouret, is a down-the-years’ romantic thriller tracking two lovers, both happily-enough married, who experience love at first sight in 2000 and agree to meet just once a year, on Dec.
+A potential highlight, bringing something new to the table, romantic drama “Once a Year,” from a woman screenwriter, Delphine Labouret, is a down-the-years’ romantic thriller tracking two lovers, both happily-enough married, who experience love at first sight in 2000 and agree to meet just once a year, on Dec.
 29. If one doesn’t show, that means the end of the affair.

 At least five of the 10 projects at Conecta Fiction are set up by companies founded in the last ten years, or are being developed by companies moving into the sector: ZDF unit G5fiction, launched in 2015, Versus Ent.; Chile’s Invercine & Wood and Villano Producciones.
 Spain’s Kubelik Productions was founded 2008.

 Kubelik is developing ‘Condor,’ an international crime thriller set in 1976 in which a rogue Spanish intelligence operative and ex-Chilean activist team to expose an international conspiracy targeting dissidence to Latin American dictatorships.
 At Conecta Fiction last year with “Penumbra,” Spanish author Pablo Barrera writes with Spain’s Alberto Macías.
-“Condor” marks the third project turning – as past context, central issue, or source of suspense – on the homicidal crimes of Augusto Pinochet’s regime.
+“Condor” marks the third project at the Copro Series turning – as past context, central issue, or source of suspense – on the homicidal crimes of Augusto Pinochet’s regime.

+The 2nd Conecta Fiction is supported by Galicia’s Xunta government via the Galician Agency of Cultural Industries (AGADIC), as well as the ICEX Spain Trade and Investment export board and Fundación SGAE, the training arm of Spanish rights collection society SGAE.
+Connect Fiction is produced by Inside Content.

 Adapting – quite extensively – NZTV Digital Emmy-winning “Reservoir Hill,” interactive drama “If I Were You,” showcased at April’s Canneseries, Spanish pubcaster RTVE has run up a reputation for pioneering short format web series in Spain.
-It will now extend development coin via digital platform Playz to the winner of a Conecta Fiction Pitch Digiseries contest.
-The five contenders, to be talked up on June 19, are:
+It will now extend development coin via its digital platform Playz to the winner of a Conecta Fiction Digiseries contest, one of this year’s biggest novelties at Conecta Fiction.
+The five contenders, to be pitched June 19, are:

-“Y SIN EMBARGO AMIGAS (BEST FRIENDS FOREVER)”
+“Y SIN EMBARGO AMIGAS (BEST FRIENDS FOREOVER)”

 A pioneering feminist sitcom for Spain, a 30something sorority comedy with three childhood female friends rebounding as their share a no-men-allowed flat.
 Written by Diana Lopez Varela, whose credits include “Memories of a Man in Pajamas,” “Amigas” is produced by Coruña’s Lady Bug Films